 (Insert any items not subject to the withholding of retainage, such as Design Services, general conditions, bonds, insurance, etc.)

+Design Services

+Earthwork

 § B.1.5.4.5.3 Reduction or limitation of retainage, if any, shall be as follows:

 (If the retainage established in Section B.1.5.4.5.1 is to be modified prior to Substantial Completion of the entire Work, including modifications for Substantial Completion of portions of the Work as provided in Section B.1.5.4.5.4, insert provisions for such modification.)